 Note: You can use fun containers or tooth-shaped stickers to make healthy lunches more exciting!

 Sugary drinks can hurt your child’s teeth.
 They feed bacteria and cause cavities.
-Acidic drinks can also wear down the enamel.
+Acidic drinks can also wear down tooth enamel.

 Ultra-processed foods are bad for children’s teeth and general health.
 They are sticky, full of sugar, and feed harmful bacteria in the mouth.
 This increases the risk of cavities and gum problems.